Nitrite in Urine: A Comprehensive Guide

 1. Urinary Tract Infections (UTIs)

-Klebsiella and Proteus species: These bacteria can also change nitrates into nitrites.
+Klebsiella and Proteus species: Bacteria like Klebsiella, Proteus, and Escherichia coli can do this and are common causes of UTIs.
+Finding these bacteria usually means there is an infection that needs medical treatment.
 They're not as common as E. coli, but they can still cause serious urinary tract infections.

 Other Gram-negative bacteria: Other bacteria that are not E. coli or related types can cause UTIs and lead to positive nitrite results, though they are less common.